Why Fall Burndown Beats Spring Weed Control

 The Downsides of Relying on a Spring ApplicationWheat producers who practice minimum/no-till and skip a burndown application this fall will be forced to deal with broadleaf weeds and downy brome next spring.
 Pyroxsulam products like OpenSky® and GoldSky® herbicides are the best options for controlling downy brome on wheat and other cereal crops.
 Everest® 3.0 herbicide also offers residual control, but it isn’t used as often as the others due to its longer rotational restrictions.

 Whichever of these products you choose, relying on it for your spring herbicide application will cost about $30 per acre1.
 You’d hope to get excellent control for that investment, but these tank mixes are not a silver bullet.
 Since weeds that started growing in fall are larger and harder to manage come spring, farmers are often disappointed by the modest results they attain.

-Choosing between spending $10-20 per acre this fall when weeds are smaller and easier to control or waiting until weeds are larger and potentially more costly to eradicate is a no-brainer.
-Depending on the size of your operation, you can save thousands of dollars with a fall burndown application, all while receiving better results.
+Choosing between spending $25-30 per acre this fall when weeds are smaller and easier to control or waiting until weeds are larger and potentially more costly to eradicate is a no-brainer.
+Depending on the size of your operation, you can save on input costs with a fall burndown application, all while receiving better results.

 Timing is Important, But Not an End AllThe best time to make your fall burndown application is when weeds germinate after harvest, generally mid-September in the Northern Plains.
 But, as I implied earlier, you can still achieve adequate control if you apply a fall burndown before the first heavy freeze or even post freeze if warmer temperatures return for an extended amount of time before winter ultimately arrives.